Garda Síochána Reserve: Establishment

-Function and training
+Function

 The Garda Reserve is intended as a source of local security and information.
+The Reserve carries out duties defined by the Garda Commissioner and sanctioned by the Minister for Justice, Home Affairs and Migration.

 It provides local patrols and participates in crime-prevention initiatives in local problem areas.
 The legal powers of its members are defined and managed at the commissioner's discretion.